random-goose/Notes-Vault/V/CC/CC Mid II Answers.md

 Dynamic Host Configuration Protocol
 Dynamically assigns IP Addresses and other network configuration parameters (subnet mask, gateway address etc.) to devices on a network
 - Device broadcasts a DHCP Discover message when it joins a network
-- DHCP Server responds with a DHCP Offer message when it joining a network
+- DHCP Server responds with a DHCP Offer message when it's joining a network
 - Client selects an offer and sends a DHCP Request
 - The serves acknowledges with a DHCP acknowledgement